 Things are gradually changing: for example, some wealthy Middle Eastern countries are starting to contribute to poverty reduction in Africa and Asia.

 Rightly or wrongly, the West cannot shoulder the burden of the global challenges on its own.
-It seems right that it should contribute in proportion to the damage it has done and continues to do, and in proportion to its greater resources, but humanity won’t begin to progress until we’ve reached a stage where these distinctions are forgotten, and all countries see it as their equal responsibility to contribute equally to making a better, fairer and more stable future for all of us.
+It seems right that it should contribute in proportion to the damage it has done and continues to do, and in proportion to its greater resources, but humanity won’t begin to progress until we’ve reached a stage where these distinctions are set aside, and all countries see it as their equal responsibility to contribute equally to making a better, fairer and more stable future for all of us.